-Now the popularity kicks in – it works as multiplier for stars, tiles and resources and it can really make the coin flow.
+Popularity kicks in – it works as a multiplier for stars, tiles, and resources and it can yield you a lot of coins.
 It makes sense I guess – after all, to be a winner, you’ve got to earn the love of the masses.

 Opinion and Recommendation

-Scythe is not a family friendly pick-up and play game (unless your family is full of geeks – in that case congratulations).
-It’s target audience are more advanced board gamers, gamers that will take their time to explore the differences between the factions and how to exploit them best.
+Scythe is not a family-friendly pick-up-and-play game (unless your family is full of geeks – in that case, congratulations).
+Its target audiences are more advanced board gamers, gamers that will take their time to explore the differences between the factions and how to exploit them best.

 With all the things in the box, it’s no surprise that the price is also a bit higher, even though the creators tried to keep it down with cardboard tokens and plastic miniatures.
 Metal ones can be ordered as an upgrade, as well as the larger board.

-Game mechanics and rules can be overwhelming at the beginning, but don’t despair.
-I found them very intuitive and easy to understand after a game or two.
-But some practice is required and one of the best ways to practice is through the Digital Edition.
+Game mechanics and rules can be overwhelming at the beginning, but I found them very intuitive and easy to understand after a game or two.
+Some practice is required and one of the best ways to practice is through the Digital Edition.

-If you have a group of dedicated friends (one will do), that you play together on a regular basis, this is a great addition to your library.
-With a special ruleset (included in the base game), you can even play single player and enjoy on your own.
+If you have a group of friends, that you play together regularly, this is a great addition to your library.
+With special ruleset (included in the base game), you can even play single-player and enjoy on your own.

 What do you think about Scythe?
 Leave a comment below.